MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

     ```

 2. Make sure you have a Service Principal identity ready with contributor permission on your subscription to create clusters in it.
-    1. To create an SPN using ADD follow these [instructions](/azure-stack/operator/azure-stack-create-service-principals?view=azs-2005#create-a-service-principal-that-uses-a-client-secret-credential).
+    1. To create an SPN using ADD, follow these [instructions](/azure-stack/operator/azure-stack-create-service-principals?view=azs-2005#create-a-service-principal-that-uses-a-client-secret-credential).
-    2. To create an SPN using ADFS follow these [instructions](/azure-stack/operator/azure-stack-create-service-principals?view=azs-2005#create-a-service-principal-that-uses-client-secret-credentials).
+    2. To create an SPN using ADFS, follow these [instructions](/azure-stack/operator/azure-stack-create-service-principals?view=azs-2005#create-a-service-principal-that-uses-client-secret-credentials).
     3. To assign "Contributor" role to the SPN see [instructions](/azure-stack/operator/azure-stack-create-service-principals?view=azs-2005#assign-a-role).
 Make sure to select the "Contributor" role.
 3. Create an AKS cluster of 3 agent nodes.
 Provide values to the parameters below, examples are provided.
 Run: